npoliak/Kaggle-Competitions/Kidney Stone Classification/README.md

 # Binary Classification with a Tabular Kidney Stone Prediction Dataset

 This project involved participating in the "Binary Classification with a Tabular Kidney Stone Prediction Dataset" competition on Kaggle.
 The primary aim was to demonstrate my proficiency in building an effective classification model, in collaboration with a partner.
 Our approach included an initial exploration of the dataset, strategizing on model development, and finally evaluating and submitting our model.
+Link: https://www.kaggle.com/competitions/playground-series-s3e12

 # Objectives and Learning Outcomes